johnalison/obsidian-notes/Journal/11 October 2024 Friday.md

 "To preview a page while in Editing view, **press Ctrl (or Cmd on macOS) while hovering the cursor over the link**" saved in [[Obsidian Tricks]]

 # CMU CMS
-- Debugging

 # Added script to do Lumi checking.
 - Found missing LBs... turns out these are missing from the Nano!
 - Checked with [[dasgoclient]]
 - Can simplify the checking by just checking that the skims saw all the input events which we can get from das summary
-- [ ] Make script to get the DAS info form the datasets file
+- [x] Make script to get the DAS info form the datasets file
 	- First version working...
 	- Need to fix **py python/skimmer/metadata/get_das_info.py -d python/skimmer/metadata/picoaod_datasets_data_2023_BPix.yml**
+	- ...Done.
+- [ ] Add README

 # Social

 Got kids.
 Walked home.

+Check all 2023 skims...
+All good.